nmenant/ci-cd-env-setup/README.md

 CentOs specific requirements:

-* The user must be allowed to do sudo commands without password (use *sudo visudo* and add a line like *USERNAME ALL=(ALL)       NOPASSWD: ALL*)                         (<https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file-on-ubuntu-and-centos>)
+* The user must be allowed to do sudo commands without password (<https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file-on-ubuntu-and-centos>)

+      sudo visudo
+      add a line like this:
+      "centos ALL=(ALL)       NOPASSWD: ALL"

-* You must have created a ssh key and use ssh-copy-id locally on the IP of the device (not localhost)
+* You must have created a ssh key and use ssh-copy-id locally on the IP of the device (not localhost)\

-    * example: ssh-keygen
+      ssh-keygen
-    * example: ssh-copy-id centos@hostIP
+      ssh-copy-id centos@hostIP

 * Disable SELinux (a reboot is required after)

+      sudo vi /etc/selinux/config
+      and modify
-    * example: modify this file: "/etc/selinux/config"  and modify "SELINUX=enforcing" to: "SELINUX=disabled"
+      "SELINUX=enforcing" to: "SELINUX=disabled"

 Prepare the CentOs platforms